 My group works on mathematical models for stochastic dynamics, particularly on complex networks.
 As co-director of MACSI, I am also interested in applying mathematical tools and techniques to solving real-world problems, in collaboration with partners from industry, science and engineering.
-Our research is funded by Science Foundation Ireland and by the FET-Proactive scheme of the European Commission’s FP7.
+Our research is funded by Science Foundation Ireland and, as part of the PLEXMATH project, by the FET-Proactive scheme of the European Commission’s FP7.

 · I’m an invited speaker at NetSci 2014, Berkeley, 5 June 2014, and at the Satellite on Temporal Networks in Human Dynamics at European Conference on Complex Systems, Lucca, 24 Sep 2014